jatin69/coding-practice/geeksforgeeks/bit_manipulation/readme.md

 * [x] [solution](single-occurence-in-swarm-of-2.cpp) Given an array of N integers, every element appears twice except for one.
 Find that single one. - O(N)
 * [ ] [solution](single-occurence-in-swarm-of-3.cpp) Given an array of N integers, every element appears thrice except for one.
 Find that single one. - O(N)
 * [ ] [solution](divide-two-integers-without-using-multiplication-division-mod-operator.cpp) Given a two integers say a and b.
 Find the quotient after dividing a by b without using multiplication, division and mod operator.
 O(log a)
+* [ ] [solution](different-bits-sum-pairwise.cpp) Given an integer array of n integers, find sum of bit differences in all pairs that can be formed from array elements.
+Bit difference of a pair (x, y) is count of different bits at same positions in binary representations of x and y.

 ## Editorials